How to Slice and Store Jamón

 Slicing Spanish Ham

-To enjoy the flavor and authentic texture of a fine jamón, slice the ham with a long sharp knife in the following order: first the rump half (1), then the rump end (2), and lastly the shank (3).
+To enjoy the flavor and authentic texture of a fine jamón, slice the ham with a long sharp knife in the following order: first the rump half (maza) which has the most meat and is the most tender, then the rump end (babilla) which is firmer and more cured, and lastly the end (punta).
+We recommend starting with the babilla since the maza will stay moist longer.
+Some parts of the ham will be much firmer and more intensely flavored than others depending on the thickness of the meat.

 Remove the layer of fat from the top and the sides until the meat is exposed.
 Trim the fat as you slice.
 Cut small, very thin slices.
 Slice downwards with your free hand behind the knife.